alexanderbazhenoff/ansible-collection-linux/roles/postgresql/README.md

 Role checks that specified version of PostgreSQL server is available for your Linux distribution: if this version is not available this will install default version from your distribution repositories or from dnf modules.
-If you wish install PostgreSQL of default version for your linux destribution set `postgresql_recommended_version: True`:
+If you wish install PostgreSQL of default version for your linux distribution set `postgresql_recommended_version: True`:

         - name: "Install PostgreSQL of default version for your linux destribution" ansible.builtin.include_role: